creativeprojects/go-selfupdate/README.md

 - Retrieve the proper binary for the OS and arch where the binary is running
 - Update the binary with rollback support on failure
 - Tested on Linux, macOS and Windows
-- Many archive and compression formats are supported (zip, tar, gzip, xzip)
+- Many archive and compression formats are supported (zip, tar, gzip, xzip, bzip2)
 - Support private repositories
 - Support hash, signature validation